sergiorgiraldo/sergiorgiraldo/README.md

 </h1>

 <p>
-Hi 👋, I'm Sergio Giraldo, an IT lead and software architect, from Brazil, currently living in The Netherlands.
+Hi, I'm Sergio Giraldo, an IT lead and software architect, from Brazil, currently living in The Netherlands.

+I have a degree in Physics and my masters studied the relationship between Design Thinking and Software Architecture.
 </p>
 <p>
 <a href="https://www.giral.do">